bajdcc/jMiniLang/README.md

 #### Virtual Machine OS

-An OS running on *jMiniLang* interpreter.
+An OS running on *jMiniLang* compiler and interpreter.

 Now has commands:
 - echo